Cocoon-AI/mcp-perforce/README.md

 1. Restart Claude Desktop after modifying the configuration
 2. Check that the configuration file is valid JSON
-3. Verify the MCP server is installed: `npm list -g mcp-perforce`
+3. Verify the MCP server is installed: `npm list -g @cocoon-ai/mcp-perforce`

 ### Perforce authentication errors